PurpleKingdomGames/indigo/examples/websocket/README.md

 2. `websocket.html`
 3. The example/game itself

 To run the example, first we need to start a websocket server so we have something to connect to, and we're using a node.js implementation called [ws](https://github.com/websockets/ws) for testing purposes.
-In this directory, run:
+In the server directory, run:

 ```sh
 $ npm install